yamunariver/Az104/README.md

+## You have an Azure subscription that contains a virtual network named VNet1.

+You plan to deploy a virtual machine named VM1 to be used as a network inspection appliance.

+You need to ensure that all network traffic passes through VM1.

+What should you do?

+Select only one answer.

+`Configure a user-defined route.`

+`Create a virtual network gateway.`

+`Modify the default route.`

+`Modify the system route.`

+`Azure automatically creates a route table for each subnet on an Azure virtual network and adds system default routes to the table.
+You can override some of the Azure system routes with custom user-defined routes and add more custom routes to route tables.
+Azure routes outbound traffic from a subnet based on the routes on a subnet's route table.`

 ## You have a Microsoft Entra tenant.

 Your company has several offices in the same region.
 Each office has a dedicated IT staff.